 The basic question of whether P4P is successful in achieving better health outcomes is actually quite complex.
 The results vary based on the primary goal of the P4P program, most commonly quality improvement, which has proved to be challenging to measure.
 It is rare that programs actually decline in overall performance; so the rate of quality improvement is an important consideration as well.
 Additionally, a significant limitation for most studies is provider competition.
 If one hospital demonstrates improvement, market forces drive the other hospital to improve as well.
 Therefore, P4P projects are extremely difficult to provide control groups for.
-Perhaps this was best witnessed though by Tu, et al. (317 in the Public Reporting section of Additional Performance Based Programs).
+Perhaps the best example of this can be seen by Tu, et al.'s work (317) in the Public Reporting section of Additional Performance Based Programs.

 Website Authors' Opinion